 Submission of CLH dossiers

-- a revision of an existing CLH, for any substance that is under the scope of the CLP Regulation (Article 37(1) ).
+- a revision of an existing CLH, for any substance that is under the scope of the CLP Regulation (Article 37(1)) or

-Manufacturers, importers and downstream users may propose CLH for those substances
+Manufacturers, importers or downstream users may propose CLH for those substances:

-- which are not active substances in biocidal products or plant protection products, and
+- which are not active substances in biocidal products or plant protection products

 - provided that there is no existing entry in Part 3 of Annex VI to the CLP Regulation for such a substance in relation to the hazard class or differentiation covered by the proposal (Article 37(2)).

-Important: Manufacturers, importers and downstream users are required to have a REACH-IT account to submit a CLH intention or dossier.
+Important: Manufacturers, importers or downstream users are required to have a REACH-IT account to submit a CLH intention or dossier.

 A CLH intention is sent through a specific webform, which is also used to submit CLH dossiers and Response to Comments documents.
-Following the submission of the CLH intention, dossier submitters can contact ECHA at classification (at) echa.europa.eu should they require support, or if details of the dossier need to be discussed.
+Following the submission of the CLH intention, dossier submitters can contact ECHA at classification (at) echa.europa.eu if they need support, or if details of the dossier have to be discussed.

 The CLH report should contain enough information to be a stand-alone document that will be published on ECHA’s website during the consultation.
 It should not however contain any confidential information.